Matthew Pennycook

-Matthew Thomas Pennycook (born 29 October 1982) is a British politician who has served as Member of Parliament (MP) for Greenwich and Woolwich since 2015.
-A member of the Labour Party, he has been Shadow Minister for Housing and Planning since 2021.
+Matthew Thomas Pennycook (born 29 October 1982) is a British Labour Party politician who was elected the Member of Parliament (MP) for Greenwich and Woolwich in 2015.
+He was appointed Minister of State for Housing and Planning in July 2024.

-Early life
+Early life and education

-Pennycook was born on 29 October 1982, and was raised in a single-parent family in South London.
+Matthew Pennycook was born on 29 October 1982 in Hammersmith, and was raised in a single-parent family in South London.
 He was educated at Beverley Boys Secondary School, a comprehensive school in New Malden, London.
 He joined the Labour Party at the age of nineteen.

 Pennycook studied History and International Relations at the London School of Economics and Political Science, graduating with a first-class Bachelor of Arts (BA) degree in 2005.
-He was awarded the CS MacTaggart Scholarship Prize for best overall degree performance in any subject.
+He was awarded the CS MacTaggart Scholarship Prize for the best overall degree performance in any subject.
 He subsequently won a scholarship to attend Balliol College, Oxford, studying for a Master of Philosophy (MPhil) degree in International Relations.

-Early career
+Political career

-While still a student, he volunteered with the Child Poverty Action Group and worked with then-Chief Executive, Kate Green, who became a Labour MP.
-Before becoming an MP himself, Pennycook worked for a number of charitable and voluntary organisations including at the Fair Pay Network and the Resolution Foundation where he led on issues relating to welfare reform, low pay and working poverty.
+While still a student, he volunteered with the Child Poverty Action Group and worked with then-Chief Executive, Kate Green, who later became a Labour MP.
+Before becoming an MP himself, Pennycook worked for a number of charitable and voluntary organisations including the Fair Pay Network and the Resolution Foundation, where he led on issues relating to welfare reform, low pay and working poverty.
 He also worked for a while in Parliament as an assistant to Labour MP Karen Buck.

 Pennycook was a Labour councillor for Greenwich West from 2010 to 2015, resigning in March 2015 just before the general election.
 He also served as a trustee of Greenwich Housing Rights and was a school governor at James Wolfe Primary School in West Greenwich.
 He has written multiple articles for The Guardian about the need for a living wage in the UK and has served on the Living Wage Foundation's advisory board.

 Parliamentary career

 In November 2013, he was selected as the official Labour Party candidate for Greenwich and Woolwich, as the sitting MP, Nick Raynsford was retiring.

-In May 2015, he retained the seat for Labour with a majority of 11,946 votes and a 52.2% share of the vote on a turnout of 63.7%.
-This was a 3% increase on Nick Raynsford's previous majority five years earlier.
-He gave his maiden speech in the House of Commons during a debate on the economy on 4 June 2015.
+At the 2015 general election, Pennycook was elected as MP for Greenwich and Woolwich with a majority of 11,946 votes and a 52.2% share of the vote on a turnout of 63.7%.
+Pennycook gave his maiden speech in the House of Commons during a debate on the economy on 4 June 2015.